At Taylors Hill Primary School all students will participate in Visual Art for two terms and Performing Arts for two terms each year.

 In addition to learning about colours, textures, lines and techniques, they will also develop fine motor skills.

 Visual Arts incorporates both art making and art appreciation.
 Our art space is a well resourced open learning environment where students engage in art for an hour a week for one semester.
 Students expand their creativity and imagination through a skills based Visual Arts program.
 This supports the process of art making and technique and develops children’s ability to use tools and materials correctly.
 Students experiment with a variety of media including painting, drawing, clay, textiles, printmaking, collage and construction.
 Students have access to a wide variety of high quality art books to help inspire their creations and help them develop their language centred upon the elements of art.
 Students are encouraged to critique artworks of Australian and International artists and share their thoughts, observations and feelings about art from a range of cultures and periods in history.
 We proudly display student artwork throughout the school and use our walkways as a gallery space for audiences to appreciate student creations.

-Every year there are two special events on our calendar that bring families together for a night of creativity.
-Our Mother’s Day and Father’s Day Card Making Nights provide the opportunity for children to create beautiful cards for someone special in their life and showcase their artistic talents.
+Every year there are two special events on our calendar that bring families together.
+Our Mother’s Day and Father’s Day eventsg Nights provide the opportunity for children to invite someone special in their life and showcase their artistic talents.